 - Second, they argued that words like “excellence” and “expertly crafted” are merely advertising puffery—fluffy marketing that no reasonable customer would take literally.

-The legal strategy even backfired: by labeling its own marketing as non-literal puffery, Lindt inadvertently drew criticism for undermining its quality image.
+The legal strategy even backfired!
+By labeling its own marketing as non-literal puffery, Lindt inadvertently drew criticism for undermining its quality image.

 Swiss media called it a “marketing masquerade” that dented trust more than it defended the company.